 Maryland health centers utilize funding to improve children’s health

-Shortly after the onset of COVID-19, UnitedHealthcare Community & State created the Transformation Pathways initiative, which deployed funding to FQHCs across the nation to help them remain operational and build capacity.
+Shortly after the onset of COVID-19, UnitedHealthcare Community & State created the FQHC Transformation Investments Program, which deployed funding to FQHCs across the nation to help them remain operational and build capacity.
 Of the nearly 300 centers that received the funding, nine were located in Maryland.

 One of the state’s FQHCs used the funds to expand their already established telehealth program to provide virtual prenatal visits for pregnant women, which included a kit that allowed expecting mothers to take their own blood pressure and tape measure to measure and record their fundal height from home during virtual visits.
 Another rural community health center focused on community outreach to encourage patients, including children, to come in to receive scheduled immunizations.